opnsense/docs/source/manual/other-interfaces.rst

 The Slow/normal timeout should be the default in most cases.
 Due to possible vendor implementation issues, keeping the LACP timeout on Slow/normal is preferable.
 Fast timeout can cause connectivity disruption in some cases.
-LACP timeout needs to be set on both devices connecting the LAGG at the same value, if not, heartbeats can be missed which will cause connectivity disruption.
+LACP timeout requires the same value on both devices connected via LAGG.
+If not, heartbeats can be missed which will cause connectivity disruption.

 Read `LAGG Setup </manual/how-tos/vlan_and_lagg.html>`_ for an example configuration.